Ariana Grande: 2018–2019: Thank U, Next

-In June 2019, Grande announced that she co-executive produced the soundtrack to the film Charlie's Angels; a collaboration with Miley Cyrus and Lana Del Rey, titled "Don't Call Me Angel", was released as the lead single on September 13, 2019.
-It was later nominated for Best Original Song, at the 24th Satellite Awards.
-In August 2019, she released a single titled "Boyfriend" with pop duo Social House.
+Grande co-executive produced the soundtrack to the film Charlie's Angels, which was released on November 1, 2019; she co-wrote and performed various songs for the record.
+The soundtrack was met with lukewarm reception.
+A collaboration with Miley Cyrus and Lana Del Rey, titled "Don't Call Me Angel", was released as the lead single on September 13.
+Pitchfork wrote that the pop stars "meet at a lower creative common denominator than they've enjoyed lately".
+The track was nominated for Best Original Song at the 24th Satellite Awards.
+In August 2019, she released the single "Boyfriend" with pop duo Social House; it debuted at number eight on the Hot 100, and became the first song by a woman to top the Rolling Stone Top 100 chart.
 Grande co-wrote singer Normani's debut solo single "Motivation", which was released on August 16, 2019.
 Grande won three awards at the 2019 MTV Video Music Awards, including the Artist of the Year award.
 She was nominated for 12 awards in total, including Video of the Year for "Thank U, Next".

 Grande was featured on the remix of American singer and rapper Lizzo's song "Good as Hell", which was released on October 25, 2019.
 By the end of the year, Billboard named Grande the most accomplished female artist to debut in the 2010s, while NME named her one of the defining music artists of the decade.
-She also became the most streamed female artist of the decade on music streaming service Spotify.
+She also became the most-streamed female artist of the decade on music streaming service Spotify.
 Also, Forbes ranked her amongst the highest-paid celebrities in 2019, placing at number 62 on the list, while Billboard ranked her as 2019's highest-paid solo musician.
+According to the International Federation of the Phonographic Industry (IFPI), Thank U, Next was the eighth-best-selling album of 2019 globally, having sold over one million copies worldwide.
+It also ranked as the second-best-performing album on the Billboard 200 year-end chart of 2019.